Minnetrista Boulevard Historic District

-Minnetrista Boulevard Historic District is a national historic district in the city of Muncie, in Delaware County, East Central Indiana.
+Minnetrista Boulevard Historic District is a national historic district in the city of Muncie, Indiana.
 It is located along the northeast side of Minnetrista Boulevard and the north bank of the White River, about a mile north of downtown Muncie.

 Description

 The historic district encompasses five distinguished homes and their associated secondary structures, in a predominantly residential section of Muncie.
 The district developed between c.1895 and 1910, and includes notable examples of Shingle style, Tudor Revival, Georgian Revival, and Colonial Revival style architecture.

 It was added to the National Register of Historic Places in 2012.

 Contributing properties

 The principal residences in the district are: